Official TypeScript SDK for the Social Fetch API: Build Faster

-Use the official Social Fetch TypeScript SDK for typed API calls, Result-based errors, unwrap helpers, and route-aligned social data methods.
+Use the official Social Fetch TypeScript SDK for fully typed API calls, Result-based errors, unwrap helpers, and route-aligned social media data methods.

-Install it, create a client, and make the same platform calls you would make over REST:
+Install the package, instantiate the client, and make the same platform calls you normally would:

 import { SocialFetchClient } from "@socialfetch/sdk";